vesmor/vesmor.github.io/README.md

   </StrictMode>
 )
 ```
 That took me _way_ too long to figure out...

+*Edit 11/13/34:*
+So I had to switch from the BrowserRouter to the HashRouter because I have been hosting on Github Pages, and it does not play well with the BrowserRouter's technology.
+That is why when navigating around the website there is an ugly "#" on the URL.

 For the landing page, I used plain css to make the simple animation, but later on I switched to framer-motion.
 So this may not build well on top of each other later, but thus far I have yet to run into any problems.
 If need be, hopefully it should be simple to switch the landing page to framer-motion.
 For time sake I will keep this as is though.